-By paying attention to a few simple details about your cat’s daily routine and you will not miss early signs that something is wrong.
+By paying attention to a few simple details about your cat’s daily routine, you will not miss early signs that something is wrong.
 A cat who is eating, drinking, and going to the bathroom is most likely a healthy cat.

 Noticing subtle changes in your cat’s normal routines may alert you to an issue you can address with your veterinarian before it turns into a bigger problem.
 View a list of common signs and symptoms that signal trip to the veterinarian.